Remmeauth/remme-core/docs/user-guide/troubleshooting.rst

    Generation public/private rsa key pair.
    Enter file in which to save to key (/Users/dmytrostriletskyi/.ssh/id_rsa):

 Then you will be required to create the password for your ``SSH keys``.
-Mind that when you do it the password doesn't appear – even stars or bullets shouldn’t appear as you wait to log in to the account on the operating system.
+Mind that when you do this the password doesn't appear – even stars or bullets shouldn’t appear as you wait to log in to the account on the operating system.
 Type in the password and press ``Enter``.